maxdemaio/music/src/content/blog/vocals.md

 ## Editting

 For editting, we want to go with our best takes and put them together.
 This is totally normal for pop songs and some may even do different takes for each word.
 You can skip this if you want to keep the original performance.
+Personally I split them up by phrases but it depends.

 Once you're happy with all the takes, you need to check for clicks/pops and apply crossfades to mitigate them.
 Add a short crossfade between the clips of about 5 - 15ms.